rna-seq/pipeline/Readme.txt

 bin/start_RNAseq_pipeline.3.0.pl --help
 $ bin/start_RNAseq_pipeline.3.0.pl --help
 Usage:

-        start_pair_pipeline.3.0.pl -species ... -genome ... -annotation ... -project ... -experiment ... -template ... -readlength...
+    start_pair_pipeline.3.0.pl -species ... -genome ... -annotation ... -project ... -experiment ... -template ... -readlength...-qualities

   Help options:
     -help:           brief help message
     -man:            full documentation
     -debug:

+  Behavior options
+    -clean:          Remove all the tables corresponding to the project and experiment as well as all directories

   Mandatory options:
     -species:        Species for which the pipeline is run.
     -genome:         File with the genomic sequence.
     -annotation:     File with the annotation to use.
     -project:        The project to which the experiment will be added.
     -experiment:     The set of reads to be added.
     -template:       File containing the commands that will be executed.
     -readlength:     Nucleotide length of the reads.
+    -qualities:      Encoding of the qualities in fastq format (solexa|phred|none).
+The none option will perform the mapping ignoring the quality information

-        -qualities:      Type of qualities given by the sequencer Mapping Options:
+  Mapping Options:
     -mapper:         Mapper to be used.
                       Defaults to GEM which is the only one supported currently
     -mismatches:     Number of mismatches with which the mapping will be done.
                       Default 2.
     -stranded:       Reads are stranded.
     -threads:        Number of threads to use for mapping.
                       (if mapper allows multiple threads)

   Advanced Options:
     -database:       Sets the database to use for the experiment tables.
     -commondb:       Sets the database to use for the common tables.
     -host:           Sets the host where the databases are located.
     -localdir:       Directory in which to store the temporary files generated during the pipeline execution.
-It is recommandable to set it to a local drive.
+It is advisable to set it to a local drive.

+  Optional
+    -cellline:      Sets the cell line on which the experiment was performed
+    -compartment:   Sets the compartment on which the experiment was performed
+    -expdesc:       Experiment description
+    -projdesc:      Project description
+    -rnafrac:       RNA fraction on whihc the experiment was performed
+    -bioreplicate:  Bioreplicate (if the experiment is a bioreplicate)

 Options:
     -help